India's ruling BJP party sacks lawmaker accused of rape | DW | 01.08.2019

 India's ruling Bharatiya Janata Party on Thursday sacked a lawmaker accused of raping a teenager and threatening her family.

-The BJP Party sacked Kuldeep Sengar, a member of the assembly of Uttar Pradesh state, just days after the rape survivor and her lawyer were critically wounded and two of her relatives killed in a car crash involving a speeding truck with an obscured number plate.
+The BJP sacked Kuldeep Sengar, a member of the assembly of Uttar Pradesh state, just days after the rape survivor and her lawyer were critically injured and two of her relatives killed, in a car crash involving a speeding truck with an obscured number plate.

 He is accused of repeatedly raping the teenager at his home in 2017, when the then-17-year-old sought his help in getting a job.
 The government has faced widespread public anger for a perceived lack of action against the alleged rapist.
 The incident on Sunday exacerbated the matter and forced the party to act against the powerful legislator.